Strategic Initiatives

 1. Improve the health of animals and people by preparing the next generation of outstanding scientists and professionals:

-We will provide our postdoctoral fellows with an environment that is conducive to high-quality work, a salary that is as competitive to our peers as possible, an opportunity to conduct their research in a state-of-the-art facility and to submit career development grants, and opportunities to attend and present at national and international meetings and conferences in order that they may widen their field of focus and network with scientists and other potential employers throughout the world.
+We will provide our postdoctoral fellows with an environment that is conducive to high-quality work, a salary that is as competitive to our peers as possible, an opportunity to conduct their research in a state-of-the-art facility and to submit career development grants, and opportunities to attend and present at national and international meetings and conferences so that they may widen their field of focus and network with scientists and other potential employers throughout the world.

 Measures of Success:

+Proposed undergraduate courses and the new undergraduate Biomedical Science Major will be approved.
 The number of graduate courses offered will have increased by three (3) in the next five (5) years.

-Our postdoctoral fellows will have secured appointments in high-quality institutions, government agencies or private industry, locally, nationally or internationally, after their postdoctoral experience.
-The department and faculty will also promote the outstanding postdoctoral fellows to the junior faculty level based on merit and funding.
+Our postdoctoral fellows will have secured appointments in high-quality institutions, government agencies, or private industry, locally, nationally, or internationally, after their postdoctoral experience.
+The Department and faculty will also promote the outstanding postdoctoral fellows to the junior faculty level based on merit and funding.

 2. Enhance Extension and Outreach activities:

-We will work to fully integrate the department's research and Extension efforts into eXtension, which is an Internet-based collaborative environment where Land Grant University content providers exchange objective, research-based knowledge to solve real challenges in real time.
+We will work to fully integrate the Department's research and Extension efforts into extension, which is an Internet-based collaborative environment where Land Grant University content providers exchange objective, research-based knowledge to solve real challenges in real time.

 Measures of Success: